 We had our family Christmas party New Year’s Day.
-My college age girls left afterwards to go visit their dad for a couple of weeks before they start school again.
+My college-age girls left afterward to go visit their dad for a couple of weeks before they start school again.
 I guess that means that the holidays are officially over.
 I am sitting on my couch looking around and there is so much that needs to be done.
 Have you been procrastinating your post-holiday deep clean?

 Cleaning, organizing, decluttering.
 It’s a dreaded task for me.
 Are you feelin’ it, too?
 Well, fortunately, I am prepared with some must-have cleaning tips for after the holidays!
 Let’s get motivated!
 We can do this!